-Please note: Converting to gas or installing a filter does not guarantee your vehicle will meet the ULEZ standards or the revised LEZ standards effective from 25 October 2020 for vehicles over 3.5 tonnes.
+However, installing a filter does not guarantee your vehicle will meet these LEZ standards or the ULEZ standards.

-More details on the retrofit accreditation process and suppliers are available on the CVRAS website.
+Information about the retrofit process and a list of suppliers is on the CVRAS website.

-You could upgrade to a newer vehicle that meets the standards or an electric vehicle, or you could convert to gas using an approved conversion.
+You could upgrade to a newer vehicle that meets the standards or an electric vehicle, Find out more about replacing your vehicle.

-If you operate a fleet of vehicles, you could reorganise it so that only vehicles meeting the emissions standards are driven within the zone.
+If you operate a fleet of vehicles, you could reorganise it so that only vehicles meeting the emissions standards are driven within the LEZ.

-We would prefer that your vehicle meets LEZ standards.
+We would prefer that your vehicle meets the LEZ emissions standards.
 However, if you're not able to take the measures needed, then you can pay the daily charge to drive within the zone.